-In most cases, pricing solution vendors take 1 of 2 possible approaches with price optimisation:
+In most cases, pricing solution vendors take one of two possible approaches with price optimization:

-- Simple rules engine: Individually, a rule is easy to understand, but as the number of rules build up over time, they conflict with each other which means new rules are then created to fix erroneous combinations.
-The result is often many layers of conflicting rules which are far too complex to visualise.
+- Simple rules engine: Individually, a rule is easy to understand, but as the number of rules builds up over time, they conflict with each other which means new rules are then created to fix erroneous combinations.
+The result is often many layers of conflicting rules which are far too complex to visualize.

-- ‘Clever’ maths angle: Algorithms are used to try to solve the issues that the rules engine creates.
+- ‘Clever’ math angle: Algorithms are used to try to solve the issues that the rules engine creates.
 While the solution may work, it’s difficult to validate at a granular level.
 Users are asked to simply trust the answer.
-High level statistics, operational research, and dictates from a “black box” aren’t feasible for most organisations.
+High-level statistics, operational research, and dictates from a “black box” aren’t feasible for most organizations.

 The simple rules engine approach is fiendishly difficult to manage; but the second is often just too opaque and doesn’t deliver real control to the business.
 Neither option builds confidence among the sales team so that they can fully deliver on the promises of the software vendor.
 Regardless of whatever the black box recommends, it’s only the confidence of the front-line sales and deal negotiators that can deliver actual business improvement.